 Under the new lease accounting rules for subleases, subleases are accounted separately from the original (head) lease.
 Under current GAAP, the liability from the head lease is effectively netted against sublease income.
 If that previous remark sounds odd to you, it is because you are currently accounting for sublease accounting incorrectly.
 You are in good company though.
 The vast majority of companies account for subleases incorrectly.
 Read our follow-up blog to learn correct way to account for subleases under current GAAP rules.
 It explains how to account for scenarios when an original lessee ceases use of the asset and subleases it to a third party, but is still making payments to the original landlord.
 Most organizations are accounting for this incorrectly.

 Now you should understand the key differences between lease accounting under current GAAP and accounting for leases under the new lease accounting rules.
-Feel free to contact us or leave a comment if you have any questions.
+Feel free to contact us if you have any questions or leave a comment below.